General FAQs

 No. Lenders currently use credit scores in conjunction with Open Banking to make more informed lending decisions.
 Open Banking is a key element of the decision-making process because it provides more meaningful information on a borrower’s affordability.

-Does Open Banking impact your credit score?
+Does open banking impact your credit score?

-Using Open Banking has no impact your credit score.
+Using Open Banking has no impact on your credit score.
 Rather, it’s the loan application itself that can impact your score (learn more).

 How has Brexit impacted Open Banking?